 The company filed a lawsuit on Monday against the Department of Correctional Institutions in order to cancel the suspension, according to Nos.
 “We work with the latest security requirements and privacy is of paramount importance,” the director of the company told the Dutch broadcaster.
 The company doesn’t want to stop operating while the agreements are being reviewed.

 eMates is partially owned by Unilink, a British tech company dedicated to prison facility services.
-It also operates in the United Kingdom, Australia, Norway and North America, according to their website.
+It also operates in the United Kingdom, Australia, Norway and North America, according to its website.

 On its social handles, eMates said on Tuesday the messages would be mailed via PostNL, the national post company, to circumvent restrictions for the time being.